[Interview to CDA Students] Mitsuru Morita, a current student at IED in Italy – Part Ⅲ

 Learning Environment & Job Opportunities in IED

-C: By the way, IED has regularly scheduled exam?
+C: By the way, IED have regularly scheduled exams?

 For more examples, digital painting and 3D virtual modeling class have practical examinations, and these classes offered the exams in unexpected way.
 I received a rendering sketch in the digital painting class, and “See and draw the same sketch as it within 3 hours” said teacher.
 This was the exam.
-It didn’t contain any information about structure of layers, and students traced the sketch with using Photoshop.
-In this exam, it is evaluated how students can paint and get their works closer to the original rendering sketch.
-The 3D virtual modeling class has the same type of exam.
-I received a picture of product and had to create a model data within 3 hours with using software, Alias.
+It didn’t contain any information about structure of the layers, and students traced the sketch with using Photoshop.
+In this exam, it was evaluated how much students can paint and how much their works can get closer to the original rendering sketch.
+The 3D virtual modeling class has the same type of the exam.
+I received one picture of the product and had to create a model data within 3 hours with using software, Alias.

 C: It’s very practical and interesting.
 What kind of lectures IED offers in sketch class?
 Do students learn how to draw?

-M: The teachers let students draw sketches more than teaching theories, so I have engaged in drawing since I entered IED.
+M: The teachers let students draw sketches more than learning theories, so I have engaged in drawing since I entered IED.
 During the school and after the school… I draw sketches night and day.
-No wonder I’m improved at it. lol
+There is no doubt that I’m surely improved. lol

-Besides the practical classes, there is a subject called, Materials Typology in which I learn the features of materials such as iron and resin so on.
+Besides the practical classes, there is a subject called, Materials Typology.
+In this class, students learn the features of materials such as iron and resin so on.
 The exam of this class is written examination.
 I was a student in sciences during the high school, so I have no problem with this class.
-It is rather than learning materials, this class is kind of an English class for me because I can learn a lot of English words I didn’t use in ordinary conversations.
+Rather than learning materials, this class is kind of an English class for me because I can learn a lot of English words which I didn’t use in ordinary conversations.

 C: How do you find about teachers?

 C: That’s great.
-It seems effective lectures are delivered to students.
-These professors are all still drawing sketches as their job?
+It seems that effective lectures are delivered to students.
+These professors are all still drawing sketches in their job?

 M: Yes.
-These visiting professors are young and professionals who are actively drawing in the industry.
+These visiting professors are young professionals who are actively drawing in their job.
 I’m learning a lot from them.
-I can learn real updated techniques in sketch from them; however more than that, I could know what “being professional designer” actually means and they shows what characteristics they have as a designer.
-In other words, I can know the real, so professional car designers are not living in different world anymore.
+I can learn real updated techniques from them; however more than that, I realized that “designers are these type of people.”
+I can know the real, so the professional car designers are not living in different world anymore.
 This is one of the big advantages for learning here.
-In IED, the professors and students are close in age, so it’s easy to talk to each other, and students can have ties with people around the professors.
-In this way, students are naturally getting into design field.
+In IED, the professors and students are close in age, so it’s easy to talk to, and students can have ties with the people around the professors.
+In this way, students are naturally getting into the design field.
 In CDA, instructors are also all professional designers.
-They evaluate student’s works and offer to hold several meetings with students though a video call.
+They evaluate student’s works and offer several meetings with students through a video call.
 The learning system is close to IED.

 You always have such fulfilling days, but it sounds like working hard all day.

 M: No no no. It’s not so much and not a hectic schedule.
 When I have classes in the evening, I have a class for theories in the morning or I’m free in daytime.
 The class schedule is well balanced.
-To be honest, to get assignments done is harder than the class.
+To be honest, finishing the assignments is harder than the class.

 C: It’s the same as Japanese art universities.
 I want to move on to the next question.
-What did you learn about your own culture for design by living in another one?
-In Japan, the art universities tend to put importance on a concept.
+It’s about a difference of value standerd between Japan and Europe.
+In Japan, the art universities tend to put importance on learning a concept.
 How about in IED?

 M: IED’s professors also say that the concept is important; however they actually focus on seeing styling.
-I think, the way of looking at “car” is strongly related to each country’s national character.
-I’m feeling people in here have a penchant for cool and stylish cars … It is not the story about which way of thinking is good or bad.
+I think, the way of looking at “car” is strongly related to the national character.
+I’m feeling people here have a penchant for cool and stylish cars … It is not the conversation about which way of thinking is good or bad.
 To get understand differences between countries is also the advantage of study abroad.
-I’m realizing that I could get the global perspectives more than before and have a wider outlook on things now.
+I’m realizing that I have gotten the global perspectives more than before and havd a wider outlook on things.

-C: What are the people like on your program?
-It is sudden to ask you, but I want to know how you get along with your classmates in Italy.
+C: How is your life going in Italy?
+It is sudden to ask you, but I want to know how you get along with your classmates.

-M: Regardless of nationality and race, people will gather around a person who’s good at drawing in the school.
+M: Regardless of nationality and race, it seems that people tend to gather around a student who’s good at drawing in the school.
 Someone who can draw well is likely to be praised here.
-And, not to mention, most of my classmates love cars, so this makes student faster to get to know each other.
-We always talk about cars in the class.
-Fortunately, only a few Japanese are in IED, and that’s exactly why I could meet a Japanese car designer who is transferred from Japan to Italy.
-So, the number of Japanese student in IED is few, but I’m feeling lucky about it.
+And, not to mention, most of my classmates like cars so much, so this makes students faster to get to know each other.
+We always talk about cars in the school.
+Fortunately, I met a Japanese car designer here who is transferred from Japan to Italy.
+It’s all because of that the number of Japanese student in IED is few.
+I’m feeling lucky about it.

 Going to the classic car event with friends in holidays

-C: Could you hear about job opportunities?
-What are the steps to applying for jobs?
+C: Do you have any information about job opportunities?
+What are the steps to apply for the jobs?

-M: It’s the most difficult question today.
+M: It’s the most difficult question in today’s interview.
 I’m not sure exactly because I didn’t start recruiting activities yet.
 I only know, students have to act spontaneously.
 As I see senior students, they apply internships or send their portfolios to companies as many as possible.
-And, also I saw that some people are looking for jobs after their graduation because they couldn’t spend their time for recruitment during the IED for a project.
-When I communicate with the visiting professors, they are seeing sketch skills as importance, so I’m recently concentrating to draw sketches harder.
+And, also I saw that some people are looking for jobs after their graduation because they didn’t have enough time during the IED due to a project.
+I just feel that the visiting professors put importance on sketch skills, so I’m drawing sketches more than before.